abcdesktopio/docs/opsdocs/docs/faq/mongodb.md

   - mongodb
 ---

-# Mongodb
+# MongoDB

-## How to increase the `mongodb` number of `replicats` ?
+## How to Increase the MongoDB Replica Count

-### With helm installation
+### With a Helm Installation

-To change the replicat number of mongodb using the helm installation, extract the values file from helm if not already done:
+To change the replica count for MongoDB using the Helm installation, extract the values file from the Helm chart if you have not already done so:

 ```bash
 helm show values abcdesktop/abcdesktop  > abcdesktop-values.yaml
 ```

-Then edit the mongo section to update the `replicaCount` key to the wanted value.
+Edit the `mongo` section and update the `replicaCount` key to the desired value:

 ```yaml
 mongo: